bareos/bareos/docs/manuals/source/Configuration/Director.rst

 .. config:option:: dir/fileset/include/options/HardLinks

    :type: yes|no
-   :default: yes
+   :default: no

-   When enabled (default), this directive will cause hard links to be backed up.
+   When enabled, this directive will cause hard links to be backed up.
    However, the File daemon keeps track of hard linked files and will backup the data only once.
+When you have a file with multiple hardlinks and the first hardlink encountered gets excluded, then no actual file data is send but the backup is still finishes without errors, which normally would create an error on restore.
+In such a case the hardlink information will be dropped and not restored.
-The process of keeping track of the hard links can be quite expensive if you have lots of them (tens of thousands or more).
-This doesn't occur on normal Unix systems, but if you use a program like BackupPC, it can create hundreds of thousands, or even millions of hard links.
+   Also be aware that the process of keeping track of the hard links can be quite expensive if you have lots of them (tens of thousands or more).
 Backups become very long and the File daemon will consume a lot of CPU power checking hard links.
    In such a case, set :config:option:`dir/fileset/include/options/HardLinks = no` and hard links will not be backed up.
 Note, using this option will most likely backup more data and on a restore the file system will not be restored identically to the original.